 The ‘novelty song’ occupies a peculiar niche in pop culture, with a definition as loose as baggy trousers.
 Taking in everything from comedy to dance crazes, global examples range from 'Disco Duck' to 'Crazy Frog', Weird Al Yankovic to 'Gangnam Style'.
 The novelty song is both disposable and (annoyingly?) enduring as a marker of a moment in time.
 This collection shines the Spotlight on local quirkish delights: from 'Shoop Shoop' to 'Māori Boy', 'Baked Beans' to 'Blue Monkey'.
 Disclaimer: NZ On Screen is not responsible for ear worms.

-The career of TV infomercial queen Suzanne Paul took an unlikely turn in 1994 when she attempted to reinvent herself as a dance music diva (although the steps in question seem to be more inspired by line dancing).
-Paul told Metro magazine she did it to show she was more than "the intense over the top woman who sold things on television", but samples of her TV sales pitches — "1000s of luminous spheres" — blend in surprisingly well with Pitch Black member Paddy Free’s music (Boh Runga contributes vocals).
+The career of TV infomercial queen Suzanne Paul took an unlikely turn in 1994 when she reinvented herself as a dance music diva (although the steps in question seem to be more inspired by line dancing).
+Paul told Metro magazine she did it to demonstrate she was more than "the intense over the top woman who sold things on television".
+Audio samples of her TV sales pitches — "1000s of luminous spheres" — blend in surprisingly well with Pitch Black member Paddy Free’s music (Boh Runga contributes vocals).
 The video was shot at the Staircase Nightclub on K Road.

 Dunedin band Mother Goose scored their biggest hit with this novelty song extolling the previously overlooked romance-promoting qualities of sauced legumes (and won extra marks for avoiding flatulence jokes).
 The Australian-made video references Queen's pioneering Bohemian Rhapsody clip and features Melbourne trans-sexual drag show performer Renee Scott as the recipient of one of the more bizarre pick-up lines.
 In his post Mother Goose career, keyboard player Steve Young (the bearded ballerina) directed The Chills' classic Pink Frost music video.